-Side(s): SS - Single-sided DS - Double-sided
+SS - Single-sided / DS - Double - sided DIMM support:

-DIMM support:

-- Supports one module inserted into any slot as Single-channel memory configuration. - B Supports one pair of modules as one pair of Dual-channel memory configuration.
+- A: Supports one module inserted into any slot as Single-channel memory configuration. - B: Supports one pair of modules inserted into the yellow slots as one pair of Dual-channel memory configuration.